DiamondLightSource/tickit/docs/user/explanations/why-tickit.rst

     To re-create a cycle driven system a device can be created to request infinite callbacks at regular intervals which can then go on to update any downstream device.

+Bus based communication:
+    Tickit uses message busses as a basis for the communication between its devices.
+This was chosen in an attempt to simplify communication and to try and produce a less coupled system than is achievable with RPC.